Eoljjang/poke-gear/README.md

 - Currently when the user logs in, it loads all of their data.
     - however if they sign out, that data is still visible in the console under "network".
     - This is horrendus security measures.
 So we should take this into account later on.
 WORK ON SECURITY.
+- Currently we are querying the database from pre-defined ids like notebook_id, note_id, etc. Mongo actually automatically genereates an object id for each item.
+So it might be worthwhile to use that instead but idk yet.